abtzpro/HelloAdventure/README.md

 There is plenty of room for expansion and content within the code and it is free to modify and redistribute so long as you mention the source.

+This is designed to be used within termux or python terminal (though termux has yet to be thoroughly tested)

+Contributions and forks are encouraged 😀